 She tries to feel what her son, Michael Reynolds, felt in his last moments of life a year ago today, Jan.
-23, one of the coldest days of 2011, as he lay in the backyard of a Plum home and froze to death after an apparent drug overdose.
+23, one of the coldest days of 2011, as he lay in the backyard of a home and after an apparent drug overdose.
 She thinks about the unanswered questions she has, the conflicting stories she’s heard about what happened, the feeling that someone knows something more.

 “I just keep thinking I can stand here 15 minutes 'cause he was out there for hours,” Sallows said.
 “It makes me so sad knowing the cold is a death card.”

 She said one Allegheny County detective even told her, had it been summertime, the outcome might have been different.

 There are the facts, detailed in reports from and the Allegheny County Medical Examiner’s office—and a letter to attorney Timothy Kidd from Nationwide Insurance rejecting the estate’s attempt to hold the property owner liable in the death.
 Not all those accounts add up on paper, fueling Sallows’ quest to find answers.

 Plum police Chief Frank Monaco, whose career includes solving many cold cases during his service with the Pennsylvania State Police, said that despite conflicting information, the bottom line is that officers found one set of tracks in the snow that wound down toward the woods behind a home in the 7800 block of Saltsburg Road, then back up to where Reynolds’ body was found.
 And there’s the coroner’s report that confirms that Reynolds died of poisoning from a combination of alcohol, cocaine and oxycodone, with hypothermia contributing to his death.